 The suns damaging UV rays, and your pool chemicals will cause a hose to wear out early.
-The I-Helix hose is treated with special inhibitors to protect it, but should always be properly stored in pool shed or similar area.
+The I-Helix hose is treated with inhibitors to protect it, but should always get stored in a pool shed or similar area.

 Pool Vacuuming Tips and Tricks

-If you hear a sipping sound while vacuuming your pool, your hose probably has a leak.
-This means your not getting all the suction you want.
-So instead of vacuuming, you just moving dirt around on the bottom of the pool.
-As the hose breaks through the pools surface, the hose sucks in some air making a sipping sound.
-Like the sound you make sipping a hot cup of coffee.
+If you hear a sipping sound while vacuuming your pool, your hose probably leaks.
+Leaks mean you’re not getting all the suction you want.
+So instead of vacuuming, you are just moving dirt around on the bottom of the pool.
+As the hose breaks through the pool surface, the cracked or pitted pool hose sucks in some air making a sipping sound.
+Like the sound, you make sipping a hot cup of coffee.

-If you hear that sound, move the hose above the water line and figure out where the leak is.
-Dry the area real well and duck tape the bag out of it (use a lot of tape).
-This can get you another year out of a hose with holes.
+If you hear that sound, move the hose above the water line and figure out where the leak is, dry the area thoroughly and ducktape the shit out of it (use a lot of duct tape).
+This repair might get you another year out of a hose with holes.

 Best Pool Vacuum Hose

-Haviland makes less expensive hoses with a 3 year warrantie, but pool stores charge just as much for those, as MGK Pool’s or amazon charges for the good ones.
+Haviland makes less expensive hoses with a 3-year warranty, but pool stores charge just as much for those, as MGK Pools or Amazon charges for the good ones.

 Conclusion of My Pool Vacuum Hose Review

-It should be clear to you now that your hose is a very important part of your pool maintenance equipment.
-If you treat it well, and buy a good one, it will last a long time and make cleaning your pool less of a chore.
+It should be clear to you now that your pool vacuum hose is an essential part of your pool maintenance equipment.
+If you treat it well and buy a good one, it will last a long time and make cleaning your pool less of a chore.

-I have surfed the web and looked at Amazon.com, Pool Center, Leslie’s Pools, Etc… At the time of this writing, it cost less on our site: MGK Pools.
-Do yourself a favor and go buy an I-helix, then go for a swim… You deserve it!
+I have surfed the web and looked at Amazon.com, Pool Center, Leslie’s Pools, Etc. At the time of this writing, it cost less on our site: MGK Pools.
+Do yourself a favor and buy an I-Helix, then go for a swim.
+You deserve it!